1201 S. State Street,

 When you file your FAFSA, the federal processor will consider the information you reported regarding your household income and assets, as well as the income and assets of other contributors to your FAFSA such as your parent(s) or a spouse.
 The result of the FAFSA process will be a figure referred to as the Student Aid Index or SAI.

 Your SAI is not the amount that your family will have to pay for college nor is it the amount of federal student aid that you will receive.
 The SAI is a tool that financial aid professionals will use to determine your eligibility for need-based aid such as Pell Grant and subsidized loans.

 FAFSA provides a tool that will allow high school juniors and seniors to estimate their SAI for the next academic aid year.
 This tool is called the Federal Student Aid Estimator.

 The Office of Scholarships and Financial Aid, based on federal guidelines, uses a formula to determine eligibility for need–based aid.
 The formula is as follows:

-- The cost of attendance (the average cost for a student to attend Ferris State) minus the EFC, equals need.
+- The cost of attendance (the average cost for a student to attend Ferris State) minus the SAI, equals need.
 There are other considerations when determining the awarding of aid such as availability of funds and enrollment status.